Basic information about luminescence plate readers

 All of our luminescence plate readers are certified for Dual-Luciferase Reporter assays utilize luminescence-optimized low-noise PMT (photomultiplier tube) and can be equipped with high-precision reagent injectors.

 Which assays can be measured by a luminescence plate reader?

-Luminescence plate readers both as single- or multi-mode instruments can cover a wide range of assays including enzymatic reactions, Dual Luciferase Reporter gene (DLR), luminescent calcium flux and chemiluminescent ELISAs.
+Luminescence plate readers both as single- or multi-mode instruments (incl. for instance absorbance and fluorescence detection) can cover a wide range of assays including enzymatic reactions, Dual Luciferase Reporter gene (DLR), luminescent calcium flux and chemiluminescent ELISAs.